DAN DUGDALE – Baseball

 Rueben Mayes, the Canadian from North Battleford, Saskatchewan, was a star running back at WSU who rushed for a then-NCAA record 357 yards against Oregon in 1984.
 He was a two-time Pac-10 offensive player of the year and finished 10th in the Heisman Trophy voting in 1984 after rushing for a then-WSU record of 1,637 yards.
 Mayes earned numerous All-America honors his final two seasons at WSU and in the process set more than a dozen records, including 3,519 rushing yards, 23 career touchdowns rushing and 26 in all, 13 games with more than 100 yards rushing, and 4,418 all-purpose yards.

 Drafted in the third round by New Orleans, Mayes was voted the NFL offensive rookie of the year in 1986.
-Rueben was a two-time Pro Bowl selection during his seven-year pro career-the final two years as a Seahawk.
+Rueben was a two-time Pro Bowl selection during his seven-year pro career.
+His final two seasons were with the Seattle Seahawks.
 He was the 1994 recipient of the Harry Jerome Award, given annually to exceptional distinguished black leaders in Canada in recognition for their contribution in athletics, community service, academics and creative arts.
 Mayes is a member of the WSU Athletic Hall of Fame, the College Football Hall of Fame and the New Orleans Saints Hall of Fame.

 LOUISE MAZZUCA – Softball